•Back INEC chairman’s stay in office

 “Today, we are declaring absolutely that no mandate was stolen.
 INEC performed creditably and the election was free and fair.

 ”The election saw NNPP win in Kano state, APC though challenging the outcome but has decided to go to court, that’s democracy.
-PDP won election in Rivers, Enugu, Taraba, Delta, Plateau states and others, and an APC candidate in Plateau has congratulated the winner, his party may choose to proceed to court, that’s democracy.
+PDP won the election in Rivers, Enugu, Taraba, Delta, Plateau states and others, and an APC candidate in Plateau has congratulated the winner, his party may choose to proceed to court, that’s democracy.

 While responding to a call for an interim government by some protesters aligned with the opposition, Edwards said: “Those calling for interim government are jokers because when Shonekan was brought in, in the past, the people rejected it.